siemens/pydcc/README.md

 ## Usage

-DCCs are XML files.
+DCCs were defined as XML files [1].
 The code below loads an example provided by the PTB.
 By loading the XML file will be loaded and translated to an object structure.

 ```python
 import dcc